ojroques/ojroques.github.io/index.md

 # About Me

-I'm a Network Research Engineer at Cisco in Paris, France since 2020.
-I'm mainly working on scalable end-to-end encryption solutions for real-time communications.
+I'm currently a DevOps Engineer at [Scaleway](https://www.scaleway.com) in Paris, France since 2023.

+Before that, I worked at Cisco from 2019 to 2023 as a Network Engineer on scalable end-to-end encryption solutions for real-time communications.

-Before that, I graduated from [Imperial College](https://www.imperial.ac.uk/study/pg/computing/secure-software-systems/) of a MSc in Computing Security and Reliability in 2019 and from [Telecom Paris](https://www.telecom-paris.fr/en/home) of a *Diplôme d’ingénieur* (MSc in
+I graduated from [Imperial College](https://www.imperial.ac.uk/study/pg/computing/secure-software-systems/) of a MSc in Computing Security and Reliability in 2019 and from [Telecom Paris](https://www.telecom-paris.fr/en/home) of a *Diplôme d’ingénieur* (MSc in